malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Learned meta-learning behaviours - observed by others as an individual's position on the sliding scale of "learning mindset" to "fixed mindset".
 * ..others..

-Rational mechanisms are equally important for meta-management. _Rational mechanisms of meta-management_ (RMMM) would leverage all of the higher-order modelling and deliberative capabilities.
+Rational mechanisms are equally important for meta-management. _Rational mechanisms of meta-management_ (RMMM) would leverage all of the higher-order modelling and deliberative capabilities discussed above.
 Some examples might include:
-* modelling the behaviours of the habitual and rational standard control processes, including tracking of their abilities (in other words, effectiveness) against different problem domains.
+* modelling the behaviours of the standard control processes, including tracking of their abilities (in other words, effectiveness) against different problem domains.
-* rational selection of problem solving strategy based on above modelling
+* deliberative selection of problem solving strategy based on above modelling
 * domain knowledge, complex, lots of neural mass
 * domain knowledge at time of meta-management same as domain knowledge in effect within CP at that time, so if there is any mechanism that "loads" domain knowledge in order to hold it is context during execution, then that same domain knowledge may be at play in both systems.
 * In short, this is all the most advanced meta-learning, meta-cognitive thought processes that we can think of.
 This is the magic sauce that enables abstract thought.
+* other examples (but be careful to avoid just replicating what's already in other lists:
+    - noticing repeated states/sequences of states that indicate _stuck thought_.
+    - associative memory to shortcut via memo-isation.
+    - modelling and observing CP strategies: if CP is currently using a weaker strategy and it is floundering, then MM can detect that and encourage to use an alternative strategy.
+    - modelling and improving CP strategies: choosing to use a weaker strategy in order to improve it.
+    - modelling and selecting CP strategies: choosing to use the strongest strategy in CP according to a particular problem.
+    - meta-mgmt is effectively a big part of the learning against CP.
+    - loss-function rewards: using higher-order / domain knowledge to measure CP performance & apply as loss function -> mm acting as part of learning algorithm.

 _todo: review other lists, eg from my notebook._

 ## Reusable Domain Knowledge
-...

-## State Representation
-- representation: state + state trajectory + other context -> dimensionality reduced -> higher-order representation

-- learning pressure: standard control representations trained to accurately represent the problem state w.r.t. the mechanisms needed to solve them.
-Rational control representations trained to represent all of the inner workings with the minimal amount of information needed to attain sufficient stability.

-- pathways: RNN vs meta-management feedback loop
+..todo..

 ## Summary of Meta-management Architecture
 _todo: avoid temptation to relate this back to subjective experience.
 That'll come in the solution part._